-Given that there is adequate rainfall (approximately 120 inches to 160 inches of rainfall annually) to support individual water catchment for two of the three lots, the granting of this variance would be consistent with the general purpose of the district.
-Water catchment is consistent with the intent of the policies of the general plan in that it will further housing opportunities in this residential area.
+Given that there is adequate rainfall (approximately 120 inches to 160 inches annually) to support individual water catchment for the three lots, the granting of this variance would be consistent with the general purpose of the district.
+Water catchment is consistent with the intent of the policies of the general plan in that it will further housing and agricultural production opportunities in this agricultural area.
 Water catchment will not be materially detrimental to the public welfare as it serves only private parties.